When and what to learn in a changing world: Characterization of optimal policies

-The value function can be shown to be convex and differentiable if $u$ is convex; this partly carries over from static intuitions but involves some subtleties specific to the dynamic setting.
+The value function is convex if $u$ is convex.
 Iterations of the fixed point operator $\BellmanOperator$ initalized at the lower bound $\underline{v}$ provide some economic intuition.
 Indeed, they correspond to the value in a \emph{constrained} problem, where the DM is only allowed a finite number $n$ of times of information acquisition, and converge to $v$ as $n$ goes to infinity.
-A symmetrical upper bound result holds, starting iterations from $\overline{v}$ instead, which can be interpreted as the solution of a \emph{relaxed} problem: $\BellmanOperator^n \overline{v}$ represents the solution in a problem where the DM will be granted perfect observation of the state after the $n^{\text{th}}$ time of information acquisition.